image-source-control/image-source-control/readme.txt

 == Changelog ==

+= 1.3.4 =

+* [bugfix] fixed the problem when the plugin is used with wpdirauth plugin.

 = 1.3.3 =

 * [bugfix] fixed problems with special characters like German umlauts (äöü) in file names